k-kawakami/rnn_benchmark/README.md

 # rnn_benchmark

-This is a GPU speed test with language model.
+This is a GPU speed test with language modeling.
-All the experiments were done with Pytorch & cudnn backend.

 ```
 git clone https://github.com/k-kawakami/rnn_benchmark.git